mysql/mysql-utilities/doc/man/mysqlfailover.rst

    Name of script to execute on each interval to invoke failover.

+.. option:: --exec-post-failover=<script>

+   Name of script to execute after failover is complete and the utility has refreshed the health report.

 .. option:: --failover-mode=<mode>, -f <mode>

    Action to take when the master fails. 'auto' = automatically fail to best